jarcane/clojurice/README.md

 The frontend design is based around a combination of multimethod dispatch for rendering each view, and client-side routing with [bide](https://github.com/funcool/bide).
 As such, adding a new sub-view requires a few steps that are important to remember:

-1. Create your view under the `clojurice.views` namespace, ie. `clojurice.views.foo` in `cljs/clojurice/views/foo.cljs`
+1. Create your view under the `app.views` namespace, ie. `app.views.foo` in `cljs/app/views/foo.cljs`
-2. Require the `clojurice.views.dispatch/dispatch-view` multimethod, and create your own multimethod to dispatch from a suitable key, ie. `:clojurice.foo`.
+2. Require the `app.views.dispatch/dispatch-view` multimethod, and create your own multimethod to dispatch from a suitable key, ie. `:app.foo`.
 The method should take two arguments, the first is the key itself, the second is any parameters from the URI.
 3. Require the new namespace in `index.cljs`.
 4. Add a route to the routes in `router.cljs`.

-Main app state is kept in a shared reagent atom at `clojurice.state/app-state`.
-A `clojurice.api` namespace is also provided for common API calls.
+Main app state is kept in a shared reagent atom at `app.state/app-state`.
+A `app.api` namespace is also provided for common API calls.

-An important note regarding routing: when linking to another component within the app, it is best to use the `clojurice.router/app-link` function as this hooks into the routing system.
+An important note regarding routing: when linking to another component within the app, it is best to use the `app.router/app-link` function as this hooks into the routing system.
 Normal hrefs will work, but force a page reload, which will be slower and also reset app-state.

 ### Dev tools